-These were followed at 3-year intervals by NatureScot fully funded helicopter counts of the whole East Loch Shiel DMG area in 2019 and 2022.
+These were followed at 3-year intervals by NatureScot fully funded group wide helicopter counts of the whole East Loch Shiel DMG area in 2019 and 2022.

+The NS WMO confirms that with the next full count not yet required there are no plans for a group wide aerial count this year.
 The latest helicopter count figures are used as a datum for population modelling.